-Whether an NSF fee was the result of an innocent oversight or poor timing on an automatic payment, you can save yourself considerable cash if you learn how to get overdraft fees waived — or avoid them altogether.
-Overdraft protection is another option.
-Although overdraft coverage helps you avoid the embarrassment of having your debit card declined at checkout, it can push you deeper into debt, especially if you live paycheck to paycheck.
+Whether a nonsufficient funds fee was the result of an innocent oversight or poor timing on an automatic payment, you can save yourself considerable cash if you learn how to avoid overdraft fees or get them waived.

-Overdraft fees range from about $10 to $35, so just one overdraft per month could cost you $120 to $420 per year.
+Overdraft fees typically range from about $10 to $36, so just one overdraft per month could cost you $120 to $432 per year.
 The more aware you are of that cost and your options for how to avoid overdraft fees, the better you can manage your money.
 Consider your spending habits to determine which method of avoiding overdraft fees is best for you, or try a combination of methods to avoid fees.

 1. Opt Out of Overdraft Coverage

 Banks are forbidden from charging overdraft fees on ATM withdrawals and most debit card purchases unless you opt in.
 Opting in means you give your bank permission to let certain transactions go through even if they will overdraw your account.

 If you decline overdraft coverage, the bank will decline transactions that will overdraw your account so that you can only incur overdraft fees on checks and certain electronic transactions and membership renewals.
 But you might have opted in without realizing it.

 Opting out of overdraft coverage can save you a lot of grief.
 It might not seem like much, but overdrawing a small amount results in a fee that’s equivalent to taking out a short-term loan with an astronomical interest rate.
 The only downside to declining overdraft coverage is that you’ll have to find another method of payment in the moment if your debit card is declined.

 Automatic payments make it easy for you to forget to consider your monthly bills when you look at your balance.